Impact

 • If they loved me, they wouldn’t (or would) have…

 Our expectations should only be for God to be true to His Word.
-For only God does not change!
-(Malachi 3:6 a.
-Hebrews 13:8) Consequently, only God will not disappoint us.
+Only God does not change!
+Only God will not disappoint us!

 Be Devoted to One Another

 Not committed to one another but rather devoted to one another.
 When we substitute commitment for affection, we mistake the shadow for reality.
 As we experience God’s affection for us, we will find ourselves having affection in our hearts for others – we become devoted to them!
 Ask Jesus to help you trust Him to bring whoever, or whatever, you need into your life without demanding that it come your way (Romans 13:8).
 If we learn to love one another, we will need nothing more.
-We will not need commitment, we will not fall victim to expectations, and we will not be disappointed when others do not do what has been done for them.
+We will not need commitment, fall victim to expectations, and not be disappointed when others do not do what has been done for them.
 Remember, God’s love demands nothing in return.
-For every 30 to 40 people we love like this, 1 or 2 just might respond with a similar concern for us.
-These are the ones with whom we will experience a depth of spiritual community that is unrivaled by anything else in this world.
+For every 30 to 40 people we love like this, 1 or 2 might respond with a similar concern.
+These are the ones with whom we will experience a depth of spiritual community unrivaled by anything else in this world.
 This is the basis of our accountability groups.
 Our small groups provide a Bible-centered laboratory where we learn how to apply the principles of the Christian faith to everyday life.

 Honor One Another above Yourselves

 Honoring others above ourselves simply means putting their needs above our own and watching out for their well-being.
 The stronger we are in our faith, the freer we will be to defer to the needs of the weaker.
-Not demanding what we want but rather being ready to help others get what they need is the essence of genuine church life.
+We should not demand what we want but rather be ready to help others get what they need, which is the essence of genuine church life.
 We should come to church to be a blessing!
 However, we have been schooled as consumers in church, finding a fellowship where our needs are met.
 The church where we get fed, have the worship experience we prefer, unload our guilt, have our children disciplined, and maybe even gather some business contacts.
 Consumers will never discover the joy of the Christian community.
 Orbiting around our needs causes us to miss the freedom of preferring others.

 Consumers will never know the joy of: